mananshr/Marv-Learns-Programming/Notes/Problems/SieveOfEratosthenes.md

 5. When the algorithm terminates, the numbers remaining not marked in the list are all the primes below n.

 The main idea here is that every value given to p will be prime, because if it were composite it would be marked as a multiple of some other, smaller prime.
-Note that some of the numbers may be marked more than once (e.g., 15 will be marked both for 3 and 5).
+Note that some numbers may be marked more than once (e.g., 15 will be marked both for 3 and 5).

 As a refinement, it is sufficient to mark the numbers in step 3 starting from p2, as all the smaller multiples of p will